johnsonk16/GroceryBasket-/README.md

 ### Why?

-People's’ inability to organize their times and fridge leads to further problems.
-Poor organization can lead to fridges full of unused and spoiled food.
-This has an obvious financial cost.
-The price and unpleasantry of throwing out food will discourage people from shopping for ingredients.
-They will, instead opt to buy frozen unhealthy meals, or spend even more money on takeout.

 Many people do not have time to build a shopping list and go grocery shopping.
-This lack of time also pushes people to buy fattening frozen meals or spend even more hard-earned money on takeout meals.
+This lack of time pushes people to buy fattening frozen meals or spend even more hard-earned money on takeout meals.

 With Grocery Basket, a tool that builds shopping list for users, people can have more freedom, alleviating the symptoms of being a bad planner.
 A tool like this would improve the users lives by cutting down on food waste and promoting healthier eating.